hyper-expanse/npm-deploy-git-tag/readme.md

 By automating these steps `@hutson/npm-deploy-git-tag` alleviates some of the overhead in managing a project, allowing you to quickly and consistently deploy enhancements that provide value to your consumers.

-This idea, however, is not new. `@hutson/npm-deploy-git-tag` was heavily inspired by the work of [ci-publish](https://www.npmjs.com/package/ci-publish).

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->